bannid/KeyRepeater/README.md

 1. Clone this repository into your computer.
 2. Open the command prompt
 3. Navigate to the folder where you have cloned this repository.
-4. Run build.bat.
+4. Run releaseBuild.bat.
-5. The executable should be outputted in build directory inside the folder where you cloned this repository.
+5. The executable should be outputted in 'KeyTurbo' directory inside the folder where you cloned this repository.

 # How to use
 Using this utility program is simple -
 1. First go to https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes to get the hex codes for the interesetd keys.
 Ie. for 'w' its 0x57
-TODO:
+2. TODO: